ismasan/sourced/README.md

 ![Concurrency single stream](docs/images/sourced-concurrency-single-lane.png)

-The Decider defines glues the steps together by reacting to events emitted by the previous step, and dispatching the next command.
+The Decider glues its steps together by reacting to events emitted by the previous step, and dispatching the next command.

 ```ruby
 class HolidayBooking < Sourced::Decider